-Zinaida Good is specializing in computational immunology, cancer immunotherapy, and lymphocyte development.
-She is a new Parker Institute for Cancer Immunotherapy Scholar who started her postdoctoral training with Crystal Mackall (CAR T cells) and Sylvia Plevritis (Cancer Systems Biology) at Stanford University in April 2018.
-During her Ph.D. studies in Computational & Systems Immunology at Stanford University, she trained with Garry Nolan and Sean Bendall.
-Her projects included: (1) predicting clinical outcomes for children with leukemia based on single-cell mass cytometry data; (2) guiding T-cell differentiation in the context of ex vivo expansion for cancer immunotherapy applications; and (3) comparing dimensionality reduction methods for single-cell data.
+Zinaida Good, PhD is specializing in computational immunology, cancer immunotherapy, and lymphocyte development.
+She is a Parker Institute for Cancer Immunotherapy scholar training as a postdoctoral fellow with Profs.
+Crystal L. Mackall (CAR T cells) and Sylvia K. Plevritis (Cancer Systems Biology) at Stanford University.
+Here, she is working to define features of successful CAR T cells in patients, and to understand CAR T effects on the tumor microenvironment.
+During her Ph.D. studies in Computational & Systems Immunology, she trained with Profs.
+Garry P. Nolan and Sean C. Bendall.
+Her projects included: (1) predicting clinical outcomes in children with leukemia based on single-cell mass cytometry data, (2) guiding T-cell differentiation in the context of ex vivo expansion for cancer immunotherapy applications, and (3) comparing dimensionality reduction methods for single-cell data.
 Her background is in immunology (B.Sc. and M.Sc. from University of British Columbia in Vancouver, Canada) and oncology (she worked in Discovery Oncology at Genentech for 2 years).
-Her long-term interest is in the systems-level events required for a coordinated immune attack against cancer, as such insights can be applied to benefit patients by boosting the attack efficacy of endogenous or engineered immune cells.
+Her long-term interest is in the systems-level events required for a coordinated immune attack against cancer.

 Honors & Awards

 Keystone Symposia Scholar, Keystone Symposia for Molecular and Cellular Biology (2018)